Tanvi3004/Simple-RNN-Sentiment-Analysis-App/README.md

 ### Next Actions
 Try these improvements one by one.
-Retrain your model and check new prediction scores.
+Retrain model and check new prediction scores.
 # This should boost accuracy and confidence! 🚀